 Online, recommendation solutions can take on this role, but many fail to generate real understanding, making uninformed customer comparisons and assumptions.
-Charles Tyrwhitt needed a low-maintenance solution that delivered real insight into what customers want, encouraging cross sales even when their first choice of product is out of stock.
+Charles Tyrwhitt needed a low-maintenance solution that delivered real insight into what customers want, encouraging cross-sales even when their first choice of product is out of stock.

 “Basing recommendations on what other customers have done is not good enough, because we know that no two people are the same,” says Jennie Blythe, Head of Web Development and Trading at Charles Tyrwhitt.
 “Episerver’s technology understood this, with individual insights replacing standard-issue algorithms.”

+Episerver holds quarterly review meetings with Charles Tyrwhitt to ensure that they are delivering maximum value.
 “We knew that out-of-stock items were impacting sales performance, so we wanted the technology to come up with a solution to tackle this,” Blythe says.
 “The team took it in their stride, customizing the product recommendation engine so that it supplied appropriate alternative product recommendations that would both satisfy customers and secure what would otherwise have been a lost sale.”

-Today, when customers come to the Charles Tyrwhitt website, they not only receive product recommendations that complement their desired purchase, but intelligent suggestions if their initial choice is unavailable.
+Today, when customers come to the Charles Tyrwhitt website, they not only receive product recommendations that complement their desired purchase but intelligent suggestions if their initial choice is unavailable.